-- 1.5 Parents/carers are individuals classed as having parenting responsibility as described in Parental rights and responsibilities: Who has parental responsibility GOV.UK (www.gov.uk) - 1.6 Parents/carers have a legal responsibility to make sure that their child receives an education at school or by education otherwise than at school. - 1.7 Where parents/carers decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly. - 1.8 Therefore, each child enrolled at our schools is expected to attend every day and on time, so that they can achieve their full potential.
-Schools will manage attendance and punctuality across all year groups according to this policy and statutory guidance. - 1.9 This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school.
+- 1.5 Therefore, each child enrolled at each of our schools is expected to attend every day, on time so that they can achieve their full potential.
+We monitor and manage attendance and punctuality across all year groups according to this policy and statutory guidance.
+It is acknowledged however, that parents/carers of children who are not of statutory school age cannot be subject to legal processes if their child has poor school attendance. - 1.6 Parents/carers are individuals classed as having parenting responsibility as described in Parental rights and responsibilities: Who has parental responsibility - GOV.UK (www.gov.uk) - 1.7 Parents/carers have a legal responsibility to make sure that their child receives an education at school or by education otherwise than at school. - 1.8 Where parents/carers decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly. - 1.9 This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school.
 Department for Education 'Working together to improve school attendance' Sept 2022

 - 1.10 Both parents/carers, with parental responsibility, are equally liable for ensuring that their child attends school regularly and on time, regardless of who the child resides with or who is the main carer.
-Therefore, they may both contacted when deemed necessary in managing attendance and punctuality.
-Similarly, where it is necessary to enforce statutory action (such as the issuing of Fixed Penalty Notices) both parents/carers will be liable. - 1.11 It is acknowledged however, that parents/carers of children who are not of statutory school age cannot be subject to legal processes if their child has poor school attendance. - 1.12 Where there are concerns about a child's attendance, it is our aim to work with our pupils and their families in a supportive manner to improve attendance by removing any barriers.
-Our schools recognise the importance of building strong relationships with our pupils and their families. - 1.13 Where a pupil has a medical condition (physical or emotional), a disability, a special educational need or indeed any other factor which may present a barrier to attendance we uphold our expectation of excellent attendance.
+Therefore, they may both be contacted when deemed necessary in managing attendance and punctuality.
+Similarly, where it is necessary to enforce statutory action (such as issuing of Fixed Penalty Notices) both parents/carers will be liable. - 1.11 Where there are concerns about a child's attendance or attendance is a challenge, it is our aim to work with our pupils and their families in a supportive manner to improve attendance by removing any barriers.
+The Matrix Academy Trust and our schools recognise the importance of building strong relationships with our pupils and their families. - 1.12 Where a pupil has a medical condition (physical or emotional), a disability, a special educational need or indeed any other factor which may present a barrier to attendance we uphold our expectation of excellent attendance.
 We endeavour to work with these pupils and their families, taking into account their individual needs, in order to make reasonable and supportive adjustments to facilitate excellent school attendance.